mtiller/ModelicaBook/text/source/behavior/discrete/decay.rst

 to suppress events in some cases.
 But one might reasonably ask, why not skip events and just evaluate conditional expressions all the time?
-So let's take some time to explore this question and explain why, on the whole, associated events with conditional expressions is very good idea [#Belmon]_.
+So let's take some time to explore this question and explain why, on the whole, associating events with conditional expressions is very good idea [#Belmon]_.

 Without event detection, the integrator will simply step right over